jreaso/gradient-descent-algorithms/README.md

 The `algorithms/` directory contains the code for the actual implementaions of the different algorithms but the `logistic_regression_example.ipynb` notebook applies these algorithms to solve a simple logistic regression problem.

+The algorithms have been implemented with minimizing a loss function in mind and so the notation is not for a general function $f$.

 ## Algorithms

 ### Gradient Descent (GD)